SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

             type: text
             text: 'The 7th annual Trans(Gender) Justice Teach-In brings together trans, nonbinary and two-spirit elected officials—Rep. Liish Kozlowski and Rep. Leigh Finke—who have a front-row seat to the mess and complexity of legislative debates around trans lives. '
       -
-        type: paragraph
-        attrs:
-          textAlign: left
-          class: null
-        content:
-          -
-            type: text
-            text: 'We’ll discuss panelists’ motivations to run for office, their experiences on the legislative floor, how they navigate their positions when anti-trans and other oppressive legislation comes up, and how Trans Refuge Bills can offer a pathway to improved living conditions for trans, nonbinary, two-spirit and intersex people. '
-      -
         type: set
         attrs:
           id: GeQTIq8F